Tyrn/wei/the-insider-en.typ

      The pilots are a well trained crowd and they were accustomed to landing the  way they were told  to.
 The last two ships had time to figure  out that they were landing in a spaceport taken over by terrorists.
-Attesting to the professional  level of their crews,  the ships didn't vacillate in the air - that could've been very dangerous  - and  landed in the spaceport.
+Attesting to the professional  level of their crews,  the ships didn't vacillate in the air---that could've been very dangerous---and  landed in the spaceport.
 After the landing, they immediately required a  permission  to  launch; the permission was refused.